MidwayMonster/DnD-Effects/README.md

     - Create a Playlist - this can be one song sequenced sound effects etc.
     - Once created you have to play it once to be able to select it in next step.

-4. Create an Apple Shortcut for your lighting and sound emersion.
+**4. Create an Apple Shortcut for your lighting and sound emersion.**
     - Name it DnD-* with no spaces.
     - Build what you want but here are some tips:
         - To add Doppler playlist: